 - In a small bowl, mix together the melted vegan butter, minced garlic, and minced fresh parsley.

 - Using a pastry brush, liberally brush the vegan garlic butter between all the slices of bread.

 - Transfer the melty vegan cheese to a reusable decorating piping bag or a large gallon ziplock with corner snipped off and pipe the mozzarella cheese in between all the slices of bread.
 See photos for reference.

 - Finally, wrap loaf in tin foil and place on baking sheet.
 Bake for 15-20 minutes wrapped in foil.
 Then bake an additional 10 minutes without foil.

 - Top with fresh parsley and serve immediately.

-- There is no substitute for the tapioca flour in the mozzarella cheese recipe.
+- There is no substitute for the tapioca flour in the melty vegan cheese recipe.

 - If you find you have leftover cheese, it makes a good grilled cheese or use it for anything you'd use mozzarella in.

 Disclaimer: The Nutritional Information provided for this recipe is only an estimate.
 The accuracy of the facts listed is not and cannot be guaranteed.